albertbuchard/serve-it-quick/Readme.md

 #serveItQuick
 A node-php server platform with the simplest of custom router for development.
 !!
-Works on Chrome only for now !!
+Subdomains work on Chrome only for now !!

 #Install
-First, you need node.js:
+First, you need to install node.js: https://nodejs.org/en/

 Then in your terminal: